This post is part of D/S Women’s History Month series, click here for more women from our alchemical past.

 We can say, “oh it’s just a silly cartoon it doesn’t matter”, but it illustrates what happens when women are edged out of the process of writing our own history.
 When women’s contributions are not spoken of or suppressed, we end up potentially losing 1/2 of human history or leaving it in the hands of some dudes that may or may not treat it fairly.

 So three cheers for Tapputi and her homegirl Ninu.
-Truly inspirational icons for female perfumers, scent chemists and the weirdo little girls that dream of becoming perfumers and chemists.
+Genuinely inspirational icons for female perfumers, scent chemists and the weirdo little girls that dream of becoming perfumers and chemists.

 If you’d like to learn more about the history of women in science check out: